python/mypy/docs/source/command_line.rst

 .. option:: --enable-error-code

-    This flag allows enabling one or multiple error codes globally.
+    This flag enables one or multiple error codes globally.
     See :ref:`error-codes` for more information.

     Note: This flag will override disabled error codes from the